- Created on Saturday, 15 December 2012 00:48

 Act Now!
 Land Clearing Laws Under Attack

 The very sustainability of farming and the environment depends on a healthy landscape, soils and rivers.
-Land clearing is recognised as the greatest threat to biodiversity as well as being a leading cause of salinity.
+Indiscriminate or poorly managed land clearing is recognised as the greatest threat to biodiversity, as well as being a leading cause of soil degradtion through excessive salinity.
 It also plays a major role in water quality issues such as algal blooms.
 Protecting biodiversity and bushland is integral to a living landscape.
-However, across Australia conservative governments such as in NSW and Queensland are reviewing land clearing controls and threatened species protection laws at the behest of farmers and developers who want to remove valuable bushland.
+However, across Australia conservative governments such as in NSW and Queensland are currently reviewing land clearing controls and threatened species protection laws at the behest of farmers and developers who want to remove valuable bushland.

 TEC is campaigning to defend these much needed laws.